Fujifilm X-T100 vs X100T

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Fujifilm X-T100 and Fujifilm X100T and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-The X-T100 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the X100T has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the X100T was succeeded by the Fujifilm X100F.
+Both the X-T100 and the X100T have been discontinued, but can regularly be found used on eBay.
+The X100T was replaced by the Fujifilm X100F, while the X-T100 was followed by the Fujifilm X-T200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm website.

 So what conclusions can be drawn?
 Which of the two cameras – the Fujifilm X-T100 or the Fujifilm X100T – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.